-Car accidents can be expensive, time consuming and serious.
-But it’s hard to know whether you need a lawyer’s help to resolve your case, especially at the beginning.
-When should you get legal help, and when shouldn’t you?
+Car accidents can be expensive, time-consuming, and serious.
+But it’s hard to know whether you need a car accident lawyer’s help to resolve your case, especially at the beginning.
+When should you get legal help?

-The general answer is to always check with a lawyer who offers a free consultation.
-If the consultation is free, it means you can get a professional legal opinion without risk.
+You should always review your case with a lawyer who offers a free consultation because you can get a professional legal opinion without risk.
 This is a two-way street: lawyers don’t take on every potential case they find, so offering a free consultation is a way for them to get the basics of your claim and see if you have a case before they commit.
 You can use this same meeting to your advantage, and find out what they think your claim may be worth if you go forward.

 to find a John Foy office near you

-What are signs that I would really benefit from a car accident lawyer?
+What are signs that you would really benefit from a car accident lawyer?

 In contrast to the example above, there are also circumstances where having a lawyer is important.
 These are circumstances where they could negotiate you a much higher settlement, or where they could help counter insurance company tactics designed to keep you from getting paid.